 The trade off?
-Studies also show these people are more stressed and frustrated with their jobs.
+Studies also show that these people are more stressed and frustrated with their jobs.

 Healthy, happy workers are key to long-term productivity.
 Limiting the number of interruptions and keeping the team focused should be a top priority for any manager.

-The astronomical growth of platforms like Slack is changing the way we communicate in the workplace.
-While reducing email clutter, and centralizing the team conversation, their real-time nature and ubiquitous presence make them a number one candidate for interruptions.
+The astronomical growth of platforms like Slack are changing the way we communicate in the workplace.
+While reducing email clutter, and centralising the team conversation, their real-time nature and ubiquitous presence make them a number one candidate for interruptions.

-Recently these services have recognized this issue and have started offering features to help.
-The Basecamp team started this trend with the 'Work Can Wait' setting, and now Slack allow you to set your own 'Do Not Disturb' time, a period where you won't receive any push notifications.
+Recently these services have recognised this issue and have started offering features to help.
+The Basecamp (opens in new tab) team started this trend with the 'Work Can Wait' setting, and now Slack allows you to set your own 'Do Not Disturb' time, a period where you won't receive any push notifications.
 Encourage your team to set these up within reasonable work hours and respect them.

 Also be sure to set an example of how to use @here and @channel settings.
 These features enable you to message all of your team at once: think of them as the modern-day Reply All.
 This shotgun approach to communication is disruptive, so use it wisely, and think twice before you decide to interrupt everyone.